 AMENDEMENT OF THIS ANTI-SPAM POLICY AND GUIDELINES

 From time to time, Montreal Comiccon will review and update this Anti-Spam Commitment as required to keep current with rules and regulations, new technologies, standards, our business practices and outside parties’ concerns.
 We will post any Anti-Spam Commitment changes on this page and, if the changes are significant, we will provide a more prominent notice (including, as the case may be, email notification of Anti-Spam Commitment changes).
 We will also keep prior versions of this Anti-Spam Commitment in an archive for your review.

 QUESTIONS OR CONCERNS ABOUT THIS ANTI-SPAM COMMITMENT?

-If you need further assistance, please contact the Montreal Comiccon Privacy Department either by mail at 1418 Pierce Street, Montreal (Quebec) H3H 2K2, or by email.
+If you need further assistance, please contact the Montreal Comiccon Privacy Department either by mail at 320-55, Louvain W., Montréal (Québec) H2N 1A4, or by email.